 One thing I have noticed in our homeschooling journey is: Every homeschool is different.
 Not only is that OK; it is one of the reasons I prefer homeschool.
 We can do it however we want.
 We can make it as simple as we want.
 I hope you, too, will work yourself into a simplified homeschool routine.
 In that hope, I humbly offer my simple weekly schedule for you to modify as you need to for your homeschool.

-You can get it by clicking here and saving a copy to your Google Drive.
-Once you have saved it to your own Google Drive, you can modify it as you need for your family.
+You can get it by clicking here and saving a copy to your Canva account.
+Once you have it on your Canva account as a template, you can modify it as you need for your family.

 Blessings to you on the journey!